HigherOrderCO/Bend/FEATURES.md

   return 2 + 3
 ```

-Normalizing this program will show the number 5.
+Running this program will show the number 5.
-Be careful with `run` and `norm`, since they will not show any warnings by default.
+Be careful with `run` since it will not show any warnings by default.
 Before running a new program it's useful to first `check` it.

 Bend programs consist of a series of function definitions, always starting with a function called `main` or `Main`.